OsamaDasooky/wordpress-project/README.md

 The website contains categories, and each product are under a specific category.

-the theam name that i used was jupiter X
+The username that I used was Jupiter X.

 the plagins that i used was -*Elementor* -*Login/Signup Popup* -*TI WooCommerce Wishlist*